About the Institute

 Corporate Partners are invited to meet and interview Black/African American college students with the intent to hire them for career or meaningful internship opportunities.

 African American Professionals from Northeast WI have the opportunity to attend lunch with Institute attendees.
 All professionals that are members of the Divine Nine are invited to attend and participated in a Divine Nine stroll.

 Teacher Professional Development

 We are dedicated to supporting local school districts in achieving success for Black/African American students.
 We are glad to offer our second annual professional development workshop for teachers.
-Spaces are limited and are only offered to teachers.
+Spaces are limited and are offered to teachers.

 Superintendent Professional Development

 Teachers can not implement change or infuse culturally relevant practices, without the support of district administration.
-We offer a workshop dedicated for school district administrators and board designee.
+We offer a workshop dedicated to school district administrators and board designee.
 Spaces are limited and are only open to individuals in these roles.